TheWorldAvatar/Viz-Backend-Agent/README.md

 1. Get all instances
 2. Get a specific instance
 3. Get all instances with human readable fields
-4. Get all instances in `csv` format
-5. Get all instances associated with a specific parent instance
+4. Get all instances associated with a specific parent instance
-6. Get all instances matching the search criteria
+5. Get all instances matching the search criteria

 ##### Get all instances